Any UMF student with a physical, hearing, visual, medical, emotional or learning disability is eligible for services.

 Housing Accommodations

-Requests for medical singles will be reviewed on a case-by-case basis.
+Requests for medical singles and/or emotional support animals will be reviewed on a case-by-case basis.
 Housing facilities include barrier-free residence halls, handicapped parking spaces, and Braille signage.
-Students requesting housing accommodations should complete the New Student Registration Form, indicating on it that they would like to learn more about housing accommodations.
+Students requesting housing accommodations should also use Accommodate to make these requests.
+If you would like to learn more learn about possible housing accommodations, please use the link below to contact the Learning Access Center.

 Contact Us